Racing Rules

 Crashes (Token System)

 In the event of a car crashing or creating an obstacle for competitors, the track call button get pressed which stops power to all lanes stopping all momentum.
 At this point the Marshal will replace the car into the proper lane.
-The offender loses a token, once he loses all tokens that heat’s race is done for him.
+The offender loses a token, once the racer loses all tokens that heat is done for the racer.
 The track call button gets pressed again and after a momentary pause the race continues.
 In the event of a collision between vehicles, and both are disconnected, both offenders lose their tokens.

 It is up to each driver to exercise caution when they hear a vehicle has crashed.